binxiaoff/core/doc/functional/agency/import.rst

 ===============

-The Symfony command ``kls:import:project`` import project into the database.
+The Symfony command ``kls:import:project`` imports project into the database.
 It expects two arguments :
 1. the shortCode or id of the agent company
-2. a path (preferably absolute) to the a XLSX file.
+2. a path (preferably absolute) to the XLSX file.
 This file must respect a template available `here <template.xlsx>`_:

 Mass import
 -----------